Plays

 Jake: The spoils of it, the game of it, belonging again?

-Charlie: My life in front of me, I can do whatever I want, even pick another nose.
+Charlie: My life in front of me, doing whatever I want, even picking another nose.
 I have choices, had them, missed them, not now.
 Have we started?
-I just came back, from being gone, from having left…
+I just came back from having left, from being gone.

 Jake: From boredom?
 From ennui?
 From fleeing?
-From not being caught?
-From always being alone?
+From being alone…

 Charlie: I’ve had it all… I won!